 Walk in the footsteps of Dian Fossey on a unique and unforgettable wildlife experience, by traversing the rain forests of Rwanda to get a view into the life of the mountain gorillas.
 Rwanda is one of three destinations in the world where mountain gorillas can be tracked safely, and this special experience attracts thousands of visitors a year.
 There are few wildlife experiences that can match up to gorilla trekking.
 Take comfort in the fact that through your trekking experience, you are supporting mountain gorilla conservation efforts.

 After spending time at Lake Kivu, why not take a trip to Nyungwe Forest.
-Located at the border of Burundi just south of Lake Kivu, Nyungwe Forest is one of the best preserved and oldest forests in Central Africa.
+Located at the border of Burundi just south of Lake Kivu, Nyungwe Forest is one of the best preserved and oldest forests in East Africa.
 As a priority for environmental conservation, Nyungwe is home to diverse animal species.
 See the diversity of plant and animal life by navigating one of the many hiking trails in the forest.
 Different hiking trails cater for various fitness levels and provide a variety of views and photo opportunities for intrepid adventurers.
 After exploring the forest floor take your adventure to the canopy above.
 The canopy walkway in Nyungwe offers phenomenal views, allowing you to take in everything you missed while on the forest floor.

 Akagera National Park

-A front row seat to see the pristine rain forests of Central Africa awaits you in Rwanda.
+A front row seat to see the pristine rain forests of central Africa awaits you in Rwanda.
 Come and see for yourself how such a small country bursts with beauty and adventure.
 Email email@example.com today, to see how we can make your trip to Rwanda one to remember!